 Variable annuities are sold by prospectus.
 You should consider the investment objectives, risk, charges and expenses carefully before investing.
 The prospectus, which contains this and other information about the variable annuity, can be obtained from the insurance company issuing the variable annuity or from your financial professional.
 You should read the prospectus carefully before you invest.

 It pays to shop around for the right annuity.
 In fact, doing a little homework could save you hundreds of dollars a year or more.
 Why?
 Rates of return and costs can vary widely between different annuities.
-You’ll also want to shop around for a reputable, financially sound annuity issuer.
+You'll also want to shop around for a reputable, financially sound annuity issuer.
 There are firms that make a business of rating insurance companies based on their financial strength, investment performance, and other factors.
-Consider checking out these ratings.